 - This tutorial is designed for instructors to explore ways to assess what their students are learning in a course, to inform how to improve learning.
 Participants will learn about various assessment strategies and how to use these strategies in ways that also strengthen student learning.
 All units include reflective activities and invite participants to create and revise assessments for their courses.

-- Teaching in Labs and Studio Courses (coming soon)
+- Teaching Laboratories and Studio Courses

 This tutorial is designed for any instructor, including graduate teaching assistants, to explore ideas about teaching laboratory and studio courses in a variety of disciplines.
 Participants will learn about best practices when preparing for and teaching these courses, and have opportunities to prepare aspects of their lab and studio course(s).